CargoCodes/TerminalCplusplus/README.md

     Terminal term = Terminal(true);

-Only one straight-forward method: type.
+One straight-forward method: type.
 Pass inside it the command you want to be executed.

-    string output = term.type("pwd");
+    std::string output = term.type("pwd");

-    // in this case, it stores the current path in "output"
+    // in this case, it stores the current path in "output" variable

 To clear the memory of directory changes, returning back to the project folder: